qdrant/landing_page/qdrant-landing/content/blog/qdrant-1.10.x.md

 **You can expect BM42 to excel in scalable RAG-based scenarios where short texts are more common.** Document inference speed is much higher with BM42, which is critical for large-scale applications such as search engines, recommendation systems, and real-time decision-making systems.

 ## ColBERT Multivector Support
 We are adding native support for multivector search, compatible with the late-interaction [ColBERT](https://github.com/stanford-futuredata/ColBERT) model.
-If you are working with high-dimensional similarity searches, **ColBERT is highly recommended as a reranking step in the Universal Query search.** You will experience better quality of vector retrieval, since ColBERT’s approach  allows for deeper semantic understanding.
+If you are working with high-dimensional similarity searches, **ColBERT is highly recommended as a reranking step in the Universal Query search.** You will experience better quality vector retrieval since ColBERT’s approach  allows for deeper semantic understanding.

 This model retains contextual information during query-document interaction, leading to better relevance scoring.
-In terms of efficiency and scalability benefits, documents and queries will be encoded separately, which gives opportunity for precomputation and storage of document embeddings for faster retrieval.
+In terms of efficiency and scalability benefits, documents and queries will be encoded separately, which gives an opportunity for pre-computation and storage of document embeddings for faster retrieval.

 **Note:** *This feature supports all the original quantization compression methods, just the same as the regular search method.*